elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 > again in migration files.

 So let's get to work and write our first migration, relative to moving from an empty database to one with the above schema definitions.
-We create a boilerplate named migration,
+We create a boilerplate named migration, and call it `initial_migration`,

 ```
 mix ecto.gen.migration initial_migration